-- a) Development of employment opportunities in identified growth sectors will be encouraged, especially in the creative, leisure, marine and technology sectors. - b) Developments which are focussed on further growth of the tourism industry will be encouraged, subject to compliance with the other policies in this plan.
+- a) Development of employment opportunities in identified growth sectors will be supported, especially in the creative, leisure, marine and technology sectors. - b) Developments which are focussed on further growth of the tourism industry will be supported.

 These industries bring many positive benefits to Emsworth and have further potential to be successful.
 Emsworth is well equipped for a thriving marine industry, with the accompanying benefits in tourism and leisure.
 Concentrating growth in these areas will attract experts in these fields and encourage investment across the whole town.